AdirHalfon/CTF-Write-Ups/Matrix/Gotta_Catch_Em_All/README.md

 ![contact page payload](/Matrix/Gotta_Catch_Em_All/images/payload.png)

-And then we can log in and get the flag:
+Now we can log in using these credentials and get the flag:

 ![The flag!
 Wohoo!](/Matrix/Gotta_Catch_Em_All/images/flag.png)